Complete Guide To Web Design Typography For Every Website

 Even if you think a small font looks nice and matches the page’s style, remember not to overdo it.
 Too small a font is always tricky to read.
 And it is the legibility of the text that you should put first if you want to create a user-friendly website!

 Any negligence regarding the text structure will make your website perceived as chaotic.
-However, many graphic designers and web designers often make mistakes regarding their text structure.
-If you are dealing with a page with too long text strings, it is difficult to catch the most crucial information.
-Even if you feel like you have a lot of forwarding information on your site, remember that users prefer short texts!
-What if the reader deals with text that is too wide, taking up most of the monitor screen?
-To read the text thoroughly, the user must move his head from left to right and strain the eye movement.
-So if you want your readers to be user-friendly, it's worth preventing it!
+It is difficult to catch the most crucial information when dealing with a page with too long text strings.
+Even if you feel you have many forwarding information on your site, remember that users prefer short texts!
 All you need to do is shorten the texts and follow the optimal number of characters in a line, i.e., between 40 and 80.

 Content without paragraphs will look like an unorganized or illogical train of thought rather than a professional and substantive text.
-Of course, we don't want such an effect on the website!
+So remember to break the text into paragraphs; you can also separate it with attractive graphics.

 It is another example of a text's lack of organization.
 Like a detail, it can completely blur the content’s message or testify to a lack of ingenuity.

-According to the rule, the less is more, maximum of two different fonts.
-Please familiarize yourself with the common standards for combining fonts before you make your choice.
+According to the rule, the less is more.
+Familiarize yourself with the common standards for combining fonts before you make your choice.
 You can always choose the most popular combinations.
-The most straightforward fonts are all sans-serif (Arial, Calibri, Lato).
-You can combine them with fashionable Easter typefaces, i.e., fonts with distinctive ornaments.

-You already know what orphans are and that you should not leave lonely conjunctions at the end of a poem.
-Even if it is not a glaring error at first glance, it is worth avoiding.
+You already know what orphans are and that you shoulddn’t leave lonely conjunctions at the end of a text.
+It is worth avoiding, even if it is not a glaring error at first glance.
 Then the text is much easier to read.

-Justifying text will make your text look unnatural.
+Justifying will make your text look unnatural.
 Therefore, it is worth avoiding this treatment.
-Instead of giving the impression of organization and elegance, the text will simply become unreadable.
+Instead of giving the impression of organization and elegance, the content becomes unreadable.
 Justification only looks good in newspaper columns.
 On the Internet, this results in the formation of white spaces in the text, in other words, gaps.
-What then instead of justification?
-It is better to focus on the text’s alignment to the left, the so-called flag arrangement.
+It is better to use the text’s alignment to the left.